 Have you ever wondered what your quilts would be appraised for?

-The TQG team are proud to provide this service every year.
+The TQG Appraisal team are proud to provide this service.

-- Paperwork to Sharon at least 2 weeks prior to these dates please.
+- Paperwork to the Appraisal Administrator (details on form) at least 2 weeks prior to these dates, please.

 The application has been updated